simonw/sqlite-utils/docs/cli-reference.rst

       Create a duplicate of this table, copying across the schema and all row data.

     Options:
-      --load-extension TEXT  SQLite extensions to load
+      --ignore               If table does not exist, do nothing --load-extension TEXT  SQLite extensions to load
       -h, --help             Show this message and exit.